A Brazilian senator asks Neymar and the national team not to accept the Copa América in Brazil

 Brazilian senator Renan calheiros, instructor of a parliamentary commission that investigates the management of the covid-19 pandemic in Brazil, asked this Tuesday to Neymar and the players of the Brazilian team who do not accept to play the Copa América in the country.

-“It is incredible that the Government wants to host the Copa América in Brazil, at a time when the pandemic is worsening and filling our cemeteries and hospitals like never before,” he declared Calheiros at the opening of a session of the commission, which tries to clarify whether the Government is responsible for the lack of control of the health crisis.
+“It is incredible that the Government wants to host the Copa América in Brazil, at a time when the pandemic is worsening and filling our cemeteries and hospitals like never before,” he declared Calheiros in the opening of a session of the commission, that tries to clarify if the Government is responsible for the lack of control of the sanitary crisis.

 According Calheiros, the Copa América, which Conmebol has announced will be played in Brazil, “will become a championship of death” if it is held in one of the countries most affected by the pandemic, which exceeds 462,000 deaths and, according to specialists, you are facing a new wave of the pandemic.